Naitreey/notes-and-knowledge/cs/javascript/language.rst

 type coercion
 -------------
 - implicit type coercion is designed to help you!!!
-(OK.)
-But it can create confusion if you haven't taken the time to learn the rules that govern its behavior.
+(WTFJS_) But it can create confusion if you haven't taken the time to learn the rules that govern its behavior.